Benny Distefano: Biography

 Distefano attended Lafayette High School in Brooklyn, New York, followed by college at Alvin Community College in Alvin, Texas.
 Distefano was drafted by the Pittsburgh Pirates in the second round of the 1981 MLB June Draft-Secondary Phase.

 Distefano remains the most recent left-handed-throwing player to catch an MLB game, catching in three separate games for the Pirates in 1989.

 On April 28, 1992, David Cone of the New York Mets brought a no-hitter into the eighth inning.
 Distefano broke it up with an infield hit.

 In 2010, Distefano was hired by the New York Mets to serve as the hitting coach for the Single A Brooklyn Cyclones.

 After serving as the hitting coach for the Class A St. Lucie Mets of the Florida State League for a few years, Distefano returned to Brooklyn for the 2014 season.

 Distefano was named as the bench coach for the Syracuse Mets of the New York Mets organization for the 2019 season.
-In 2020-21, Distefano was a roving instructor in the Mets' system.
+In the 2020 and 2021 seasons, Distefano was a roving instructor in the Mets' system.

 Distefano is in the Houston area hosting a boys baseball camp annually.